 When Briony Tallis, 13 years old and an aspiring writer, sees her older sister Cecilia and Robbie Turner at the fountain in front of the family estate she misinterprets what is happening thus setting into motion a series of misunderstandings and a childish pique that will have lasting repercussions for all of them.
 Robbie is the son of a family servant toward whom the family has always been kind.
 They paid for his time at Cambridge and now he plans on going to medical school.
 After the fountain incident, Briony reads a letter intended for Cecilia and concludes that Robbie is a deviant.
 When her cousin Lola is rap...

-ed, she tells the police that it was Robbie she saw committing the deed when in fact it was a visitor to the estate.
+ed, she tells the police that it was Robbie she saw committing the deed.

 On a sultry summer day in 1935, an upper-class British family prepares for a dinner party at their country estate.
 The players: Briony Tallis (newcomer Saoirse Ronan), a precocious preteen writer; her older sister, Cecilia (Keira Knightley), Cambridge graduate and femme fatale; Robbie Turner (James McEvoy), the housekeeper's mensch-y son, who carries a torch for Cecilia; and various visitors and family members.
 A series of misperceptions, fueled by the summer heat and Briony's childish hurts and fevered imagination, lead to a dramatic false accusation that lands Robbie in jail.
 We meet all three characters five y...